Comfort women: Number of comfort women

-Professor Su Jiliang concludes that during the seven-year period from 1938 to 1945, comfort women in the territory occupied by the Japanese numbered 360,000 to 410,000, among whom the Chinese were the largest group, about 200,000.
+Professor Su Jiliang concludes that during the seven-year period from 1938 to 1945, comfort women in the territory occupied by the Japanese numbered 360,000 to 410,000, among whom she said half were Chinese, which she also said was the single largest group, about 200,000.
+She added 200,000 new victims from China to the already existing 200,000 figure of mostly non-Chinese comfort women accepted by western academics.

 Lack of official documentation has made estimating the total number of comfort women difficult.
 Vast amounts of material pertaining to war crimes, and the responsibility of the nation's highest leaders, were either destroyed or concealed on the orders of the Japanese government at the end of the war.
 Historians have arrived at various estimates by looking at surviving documentation, which indicates the ratio of soldiers in a particular area to the number of women and replacement rates of the women.
 Estimates by Japanese historians range from 20,000 to 200,000 comfort women.

-Most academic researchers and media typically point to Yoshiaki's estimate as the most probable range of the numbers of women involved.
-This figure contrasts with the inscriptions on monuments in the United States such as those in New Jersey, New York, Virginia, and California, which state the number of comfort women as "more than 200,000".
+"Credible academic researchers", in the words of international affairs and humanitarian law scholars Thomas J. Ward and William D. Lay, typically use Yoshiaki's estimate, though many monuments in the United States state as "more than 200,000".

-The BBC quotes "200,000 to 300,000", and the International Commission of Jurists quotes "estimates of historians of 100,000 to 200,000 women."
+The BBC quotes "200,000 to 300,000", and the International Commission of Jurists quotes "estimates of historians of 100,000 to 200,000 women".